 How unpleasant is vaginitis?
 Well, the word vaginitis literally means “inflammation of the vagina,” and everyone knows vaginas and flames don’t mix.
 Can I get an amen, ladies?
-Ahem.
 Okay, so vaginal inflammation can take many forms, and none of them involve actual fire.
 But still, it definitely involves discomfort.
 If your vagina is itching, burning (metaphorically speaking), emitting a foul odor, or oozing unnatural discharge, you’re probably anxious to remedy the situation.
-Luckily, vaginitis is almost as easy to get rid of as it is to get.
+Luckily, it’s almost as easy to get rid of vaginitis as it is to get.

 In fact, the trickiest part of treating a vaginal flare-up can be correctly identifying which type of vaginitis is afflicting you.
 Several different conditions can cause extremely similar symptoms that are often experienced differently by different women, and treatments for the various forms of vaginitis are in no way interchangeable.
 Often, a doctor’s expert assistance is required to make a diagnosis, and in many cases, you’ll be glad you went to the doctor, since she’ll be able to write the prescription necessary for treating three of the five common causes of vaginitis.
 All five types (including two you may be able to treat easily at home) and their remedies are described here, along with tips for keeping your vagina healthy in the future.